tearzday/rsschool-cv/cv.md

 **Result**
 `const trim = (str, size) => (str.length > size && size > 3)?str.slice(0 , size - 3) + '...':(str.length <= size)?str:str.slice(0 , size) + '...'`

+## Work experience

+Commercial work experience for 3 years.
+I worked as an HTML layout designer for advertising campaigns.
+My duties included development of websites with products for advertising, as well as development of internal systems, various technical support for the site and similar related things.
+Most of the time I'm like a kind of painter, repaint here, move here.
+But there were also quite interesting projects, where Vue3, Nuxt, Vutifay, Tailwind were used, working with various queries and other features that I had to think about.

+## Education
+- **Bachelor's degree in "Fundamental Informatics and Information Technologies" at ASU university**
+- Courses and similar material have been plentiful. **Free part of HTML Acadmey, html and css courses from code-basic, courses on git, courses from postgresql**.
+- Also a big layer of knowledge is tutorials and documentation, for example, **learn.javascript tutorial, MDN, documentation for VUE**.
+- And of course YouTube, one of my favorite frontend related channels is Ulbi TV.